muldjord/boris/data/behavs/README.md

 ```
 draw sprite test 0 8 4
 ```
 This will draw frame 0 from the sprite `test` at the coordinates 8, 4.
 All sprites are loaded from the `data/sprites` folder.
-The names are the basename of the files contained within that folder.
-And each frame is cut at deltas of the height of the sprite sheet.
+The sprite names are the basename of the files contained within that folder (only lower case letters allowed and spaces *not* allowed).
+Each frame is cut from horizontal sprite sheets separated by the *exact* color R:255, G:0, B:0(known as magenta).
 See the example sprites in the folder.

 NOTE!
 The 'draw sprite' command is very useful if you want to have different facial expressions for Boris within a single behaviour.
 Then you can simply have the base Boris frame in the behaviour, and use sprites to apply different facial expressions to that same base frame.